-Anne Frank House was on Dan’s must-see list, and for good reason.
-We booked online ahead of time and paid extra for an informative orientation.
-The speaker talked about the life and times of the Frank family and then entertained questions.
+We booked online ahead of time and paid extra for an informative orientation that covered the life and times of the Frank family.
+The questions folks asked afterward were most enlightening.

-- On the lower floors are photos, exhibits and videos about Anne, her family, the war and the Holocaust.
+- The lower floors display photos, exhibits and videos about Anne, her family, the war and the Holocaust.
 The curators have also mounted informational writings on the walls and videos play here and there along the way.

 - The top floors are the actual rooms where the family stayed, furnished with items similar to what they had.

 ⓘ TIP: To avoid long lines and the risk of not getting in, reserve online ahead of time. if you’re willing to pay a little extra more for the 30-minute advance lecture portion.
 To get more context, it’s worth it.

 By this time, our feet were hurting from all the walking, so we hopped on a tram.
 On the way, we passed the only floating flower market in the world, Bloemenmarkt.
 This unique market, with flower stalls on houseboats, has been here since 1862.